Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Algebraic Properties of Sequence Operations

-Then, Property~\ref{def:OPs.Multi.Permu} guarantees that
+Then, Property~\ref{pty:OPs.Multi.Permu} guarantees that

-If for all $\bIdxT$ instance, the result is $\voidError$ , then all results lie in a single equivalence class, thus the orbit space has only one element.
-If for more than one $\bIdxT$ instance, their results are non‑$\voidError$ $\bOIE$ instances, then by Property~\ref{def:OPs.Multi.Permu}, they are not permutationally equivalent, hence again all results lie more than a single equivalence class.
+If for all $\bIdxT$ instances, the result is $\voidError$ , then all results lie in a single equivalence class.
+Thus, the orbit space has only one element.
+If for more than one $\bIdxT$ instance, their results are non‑$\voidError$ $\bOIE$ instances, then by Property~\ref{pty:OPs.Multi.Permu}, they are not permutationally equivalent, hence all results lie in more than one equivalence class.